okeeblow/jekyll-beastiepress/README.markdown

 These Jekyll plugins add ```port```, ```pr```, and ```man``` tags through Liquid, making it easy to link to FreeBSD ports, problem reports, and manual pages.

+The canonical repository for this software is hosted at [cooltrainer.org/source](https://cooltrainer.org/source/).
+The GitHub remote is for social features like pull requests.

 Basic Setup
 -----------
 Install the gem: